4-H Youth Development

 Who: Youth ages 7-18 years of age from across the county & adults of all ages working together.

-What: Join a club that meets monthly to teach parliamentary procedures, work on projects or carry out community service projects.
+What: Join a club that meets monthly to teach parliamentary procedure, work on projects and carry out community service projects.

-How: 4H uses research based project information to empower youth to do things they've never done before in a creative and confident way.
-4H doesn't have a membership fee, although some projects have costs associated with them.
+How: 4-H uses research based project information to empower youth to do things they've never done before in a creative and confident way.
+4-H has a membership fee and most counties have sponsors to offset those costs.
+Some projects have costs associated with them.
 Best of all, you can choose your level of participation - as much or as little as you have time for.

-4H teaches youth to analyze information, make decisions, communicate effectively, prepare for careers, serve their communities and plan for healthy lifestyles - all while they're having fun.
-So, go ahead, get involved in 4H and have some fun!
+4-H teaches youth to analyze information, make decisions, communicate effectively, prepare for careers, serve their communities and plan for healthy lifestyles - all while they are having fun.
+So go ahead, get involved in 4-H and have some fun!

 "To Make the Best Better"

-The official clover is kelly green with white H's with the stem.
-The 4H colors are the same green and white.
+The official clover is Kelly Green with white H's and the stem facing to the right The 4-H colors are the same green and white.
 The white symbolizes purity.
-The green represents nature's most common color and is emblematic of youth, life and growth.
+The green represents natures most common color and is emblematic of youth, life and growth.

 "Learn by Doing"

-*A positive self-concept...Youth develop a positive self concept by seeking their fullest unique potential as a person.
+*A positive self-concept...Youth develop a positive self concept by seeking their fullest potential as a person.